Tag Archives: Didi Contractor

 The following interview was featured on 27th July 2015 in http://www.sawdust.online on the challenges of mud architecture in India.
 When did you build your first earth building, and could you describe some of its features?
 I built my first earth building at the Auroville Earth Institute (www.earth-auroville.com) in Auroville, Tamil Nadu in 2011.
 I was training […]

 4th April 2015 Continuing with our series on Indigenous Architecture, we now look at architectural practices in India that are doing some very interesting work within these parameters in the Indian context.
 This is a personal list of people that have inspired me over the past 5 years.
 There are architects, engineers, artists, social reformers […]

 An interview in the The Hindu by Ranjani Govind on October 06, 2013.
 Builders should avoid using energy-hungry materials and chant the sustainability mantra, young architect Siddharth Menon tells Ranjani Govind When young architect Siddharth Menon came down to Bangalore to address professionals in the field of built expressions, a motley crowd of senior architects, engineers, contractors, […]

-From May 2011 to December 2013, I lived, trained, and worked with Didi Contractor in the Kangra Valley of Himachal Pradesh.
+From May 2011 to February 2014, I worked with Didi Contractor in the Kangra Valley of Himachal Pradesh.
 Didi was instrumental in shaping my ideas about environmental design and for molding me into a critical thinker of the built environment.
-She gave me a lot of time and energy for which I […]
+She gave me a lot of time and energy for which I am forever indebted. […]